giabaoAu/ds-asm-2/IdeaProjects/ds-asm-2/README.md

 java -jar junit-platform-console-standalone-1.9.3.jar -cp "out;gson-2.11.0.jar" --scan-class-path

 ```
+# How Do We Handle Concurrency?
+When 2 requests come at the same time:
+- The order of arrival is non-deterministic
+- It depends on the OS to decide which hit the Agg Sv first but this is not reliable
+- Even if we have a queue to store [ PUT1, PUT2 ], PUT2 might get overwritten by PUT1 if we don't check the Lamport clock

 # How Do We Handle Crash and Recovery
 When the Aggregation Server starts:
 - Load the snapshot via read_snapshot().